navilaji/servier-medics-data-pipeline/README.md

     resources/clinical_trials.csv \
     report.json

+6. Tests:
+I have added some tests under the test directory, and they get run by the pytest.

 The pipeline takes 5 arguments, here's the list:
     1- drugs file path
     2- first pubmed file path (csv or json)